 Exempt programming does not require an on-screen classification icon and broadcasters are not required to encode a rating into the broadcast signal.

 The program is appropriate for viewing, rental or purchase by persons of all ages.

-A classification of “Visa général” does not necessarily mean that the program is of interest to children.
-It only means that its content is not likely to be disturbing to young viewers.
-However, when a program with a “G” rating might offend the sensibilities of children under eight years of age, the Régie du cinéma adds “Not suitable for young children” to the Visa général classification.
+A classification of General means that the program is not likely to disturb children.
+If the program might offend the sensibilities of children under eight years of age, the Ministry adds “Not suitable for young children” to this classification.

-Programs classified as Visa général have only occasional scenes of violence.
-These are not overly intense and are not condoned.
-The tone and genre of the program are important elements in the decision-making process: scenes of violence in a comedy or adventure program centring on a hero who is larger than life do not have the same impact on children as those in a more realistic program.
+Programs rated General can contain some scenes of violence, but these are discreet, occasional and not overly intense.
+The tone and genre of the program are taken into consideration.
+Scenes of violence in a comedy or adventure program featuring a hero who is larger than life have a different effect on children than those in a realistic program.

-Although there may be some nudity, love scenes remain rather discreet.
-Depending on the context, some expletives are tolerated.
+If nudity is present, love scenes remain rather discreet.
+Depending on the context, some expletives are also tolerated.

 These programs are suitable for the general public but could contain mild or occasional violence that may disturb young children.
 Viewing with adult supervision is therefore recommended for young children (age 8 and under) who are less able to distinguish between real and make-believe programming.

 The program may be viewed, purchased or rented only by persons 13 years of age or older.
 Children under 13 may be admitted only if accompanied by an adult.